-Despite the shocking lyrics, Alex Turner didn't have to dig as deep for them as you might think.
+Despite the shocking lyrics, Turner didn't have to dig as deep into his imagination for them as you might think.

-Like much of Arctic Monkeys debut album, the frontman evoked the sights and sounds of his surroundings, and it is said the band would witness similar sights in Neepsend near their rehearsal rooms.
+Like much of Arctic Monkeys debut album, the frontman evoked the sights and sounds of his surroundings, and it is said the band would witness similar sights near their rehearsal rooms in Neepsend.

 The refrain: "They said it changes when the sun goes down," perfectly encapsulates how areas can completely transform at night, forcing you to see another side to the city.

-As reported by NME, Turner said of the area."You’d see a bloke with a carrier bag or summat and it’s like, ‘What the f*** is he doing here at this time of the night?’
-Or you’d be packing your guitars away and somebody’d walk past and be like ‘How much is one of them worth?"
+Talking to NME, Turner said of the area."You’d see a bloke with a carrier bag or summat and it’s like, ‘What the f*** is he doing here at this time of the night?’
+Or you’d be packing your guitars away and somebody’d walk past and be like, ‘How much is one of them worth?"

-Though he may have never met a "Scummy Man," as frightening as Stephen Graham's character in the short film, it wouldn't have been too difficult to use one of the real-life people he encountered and transform him into the frightful pimp we witness in their video.
+Though he may have never met a "Scummy Man," as frightening as Stephen Graham's character, you can easily see how the real-life people he encountered may have been transformed into the frightful pimp we witness in their video.

-When The Sun Goes Down might have been fictional, but it's undoubtable that it came from a very real place and captured the reality of some of the poverty-stricken desperation he witnessed in that area of the South Yorkshire city.
+When The Sun Goes Down might have been fictional, but it's clear the lyrics came from a very real place and captured the reality of some of the poverty-stricken desperation he witnessed in that area of the South Yorkshire city.

-It's hard to say for certain whether it's Alex Turner's most dark and depressing track, but it's certainly one of his most raw and honest.
+While it's hard to say for certain whether it's Alex Turner's most dark and depressing track, it's undoubtedly one of the band's most raw and honest.

 Whether or not the frontman thinks much of the song now compared to his later works, we're just glad he never sold that guitar.